Azure-Samples/ms-identity-msal-java-samples/3. Java Servlet Web App Tutorial/1-Authentication/sign-in-auth-context/README.md

 ## We'd love your feedback!

 Were we successful in addressing your learning objective?
-Consider taking a moment to [share your experience with us](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpURDQwVUxQWENUMlpLUlA0QzdJNVE3TUJRSyQlQCN0PWcu).
+Consider taking a moment to [share your experience with us](https://github.com/Azure-Samples/ms-identity-msal-java-samples/issues).

 ## Next Steps or Deploy to Azure

-As next steps, we can now either [get an Access Token for the users we signed-in in this tutorial](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-call-graph), or we can proceed [to deploy this app to the **Azure App Service**](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-authentication/tree/main/4-Deployment/deploy-to-azure-app-service).
+As next steps, we can now either [get an Access Token for the users we signed-in in this tutorial](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-call-graph), or we can proceed [to deploy this app to Azure App Service](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-authentication/tree/main/4-Deployment/deploy-to-azure-app-service).

 ## Community Help and Support